cvolkmer/fhnw-web-deployment/Readme.md

    http://roomres-ALB-XXXXXXXXXXXX-XXXXXXXX.eu-central-1.elb.amazonaws.com
    ```

-Congraulations!
-You have launched your sample application hightly available behind an Elastic LoadBalancer on Amazon ECS!
+Congratulations!
+You have launched your sample application hightly available behind an Elastic Load Balancer on Amazon ECS!